Do you want to learn how to start a blog?

 - Colors – Change your blog’s background color, header, and footer colors, and customize the primary color.

-- Theme options – Select if you want to show a search icon in the header of your blog and show an author bio for your posts.
+- Theme options – Select if you want to show a search icon in your blog’s header and show an author bio for your posts.

 - Cover template – Make additional changes to the page template such as the overlay background color, overlay text color, and overlay opacity.